HIIT/mydatasource/README.md

 # mydatasource

-This is a part pf MyData Architecture, see [DataOperator](https://github.com/dhrproject/mydataoperator)
+This is a part of MyData Architecture, see [DataOperator](https://github.com/dhrproject/mydataoperator)

 ### Repository structure
 ```